microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 ![MobilePhaseSegment.png](../images/MobilePhaseSegment.png)

-The Berkeley schema retains the `AttributeValue` hierarchy but eliminates classes like `IntegerValue`, and `UrlValue` whose only advantages over a values of integer or string types were never-used provenance slots.
+The Berkeley schema retains the `AttributeValue` hierarchy but eliminates classes like `IntegerValue` and `UrlValue`, whose only advantages over a values of integer or string types were never-used provenance slots.

 ### v10.9.0